Teranya/teranya/README.md

 I spend my school time outside classes taking part in leadership and mentoring positions within the student association for my program.

-- 💻 I’m currently working as a product designer in Toronto.
+- 💻 I’m currently working as a product designer in Tkaronto.
 - 🎓 Studied Interaction Design @ Sheridan College,and Graphic Design @ OCADU
 - 📫 You can find me at my [website](https://www.tanvichhabra.com/)
 - 😄 Pronouns: she/her